sigmod/sqlpp/document.md

 | NULL | MISSING | MISSING | NULL |
 | MISSING | MISSING | MISSING | MISSING |

-The following table demonstrates the results of `NOT` on possible inputs.
+The following table demonstrates the results of `NOT` on all possible inputs.

 | A  | NOT A |
 |----|----|